llamaqcom/webdav-nginx-docker/README.md

 ### Network

-For example, `-p 8080:80` would expose port `80` from inside the container to the host's port `8080` outside the container.
-Moreover, you can limit host's port exposure with an IP address.
-For instance, `-p 127.0.0.1:8080:80` would expose port `80` from inside the container to the host's IP `127.0.0.1` on port `8080` outside the container.
+For example, `-p 127.0.0.1:8080:80` would expose port `80` from inside the container to the host's IP `127.0.0.1` on port `8080` outside the container.
 It can be used in conjunction with reverse proxy such as nginx or lighttpd running on the host.
+Please note, by default Docker bypasses iptables/ufw rules on host, so it's **strongly** recommended limit host's port exposure to `localhost` and use this container in conjunction with reverse proxy which supports TLS with SSL certificate.
+You can grab one from [Let's Encrypt](https://letsencrypt.org/) for free.

 ### Authentication modes